andreleox/backrest-playground/README.md

 # backrest-playground [work in progress]
 ### What is this?
-It's an environtment based on 2 Postgres virtual machines and 1 Pgbackrest conected to this clusters in order to do backup, restore and demostrate some capabilities of this great backup tool.
+It's an environtment based on 2 Postgres virtual machines and 1 Pgbackrest conected to them in order to do backup, restore and demostrate some capabilities of this great backup tool.

 to play with pgbackrest backups and restores.